JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 Because these habits develop slowly, and mainly through trial and error procedures, they tend to be held unconsciously.
 Thus, we can become thoroughly nasty people without being in the slightest aware of our failings.

-The Urantia Papers inform us, "the better man understands his neighbor, the easier it will be to forgive him, even to love him."
+The Urantia Papers inform us, “the better man understands his neighbor, the easier it will be to forgive him, even to love him.”
 But what if we do not understand even ourselves?
-And are therefore wide open to the criticism of "physician, heal thyself."
+And are therefore wide open to the criticism of “physician, heal thyself.”
 For most nasty people like us then, when seeking to enter the kingdom of heaven, we must first expend a major effort on self-healing, at the same time accepting, forgiving, and loving our neighbors without expecting to understand what makes them as they are.

 Some of our basic behavior patterns are genetically inherited, others are learned.
 But most come from a combination of both.
 An example of why we cannot expect to understand what makes another as they are, comes from a recent discovery that a single gene controls the level of the brain enzyme, monamine oxidase.
 There are two forms of this gene, one good, the other bad.
 The gene plays an important role in what may be expressed in human males as violent and abusive behavior patterns.